 How finger puppets can help promote early language development in babies

-DENVER — Mary Ann Bash, the creator of Parents for Parity, the Each One, Teach One: No More Gap Program and the Finger Puppet Project has worked with struggling students at high-needs schools for many years.
+DENVER — Mary Ann Bash, the creator of Parents for Parity and the Each One, Teach One: No More Gap Program has worked with struggling students at high-needs schools for many years.

 “There will be as much as a 30-million-word difference in terms of how much language a child has heard by age three,” Bash said.
 “I don't want any kid to struggle in school simply because the family just didn't know how important, how valuable talking with their children is before they enter school.”